QW1CKS/betanet-linter/README.md

 # Betanet Compliance Linter

 > **IMPORTANT – Transitional Compliance Notice (v1.0.0)**
 > This release provides **heuristic static indicators** for all enumerated Betanet §11 requirements (1.0 baseline + emerging 1.1 deltas).
 It does **not** yet produce full normative (artifact / structural / dynamic) evidence.
 By default **strict mode** prevents a heuristic‑only pass from being treated as compliant unless you opt in with `--allow-heuristic`.
-The remediation roadmap (see `remedation`) tracks migration of each check toward stronger evidence classes.
+The remediation roadmap (see [remedation.md](./remedation.md)) tracks migration of each check toward stronger evidence classes.
 > A check currently reports `evidenceType: "heuristic"` unless explicitly upgraded (e.g. Build Provenance becomes `artifact` when external provenance JSON is supplied via `--evidence-file`).
 > Treat PASS states as advisory; corroborate via integration / runtime testing.